github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

          |   qldoc? annotations "module" modulename "=" moduleExpr ";"

-An alias introduces a binding from the new name to the binding referred to by the right-hand side in the current module's declared predicate, type, or module environment respectively.
+An alias introduces a binding from the new name to the binding referred to by the right-hand side in the current module's visible predicate, type, or module environment respectively.

-An alias is called *strong alias* if and only if it has the ``final`` annotation.
+An alias is called a *strong alias* if and only if it has the ``final`` annotation.
 Otherwise, it is called a *weak alias*.

 Two bindings `A`, `B` are called *equal modulo weak aliasing* if and only if one of the following conditions are satisfied: